concourse/s3-resource/README.md

 #### Parameters

-* `file`: *Required.* Path to the file to upload.
+* `file`: *Required.* Path to the file to upload, provided by an output of a task.
   If multiple files are matched by the glob, an error is raised.
+The file which matches will be placed into the directory structure on S3 as defined in `regexp` in the resource definition.

 ## Example Configuration